 The web is, by nature, vertical.
-However, there are many real-world scenarios where stacking content horizontally and allowing lateral scrolling makes perfect sense: galleries, product lists, cards, pricing plans, or even complete sites with horizontal navigation.
+However, there are many real-world scenarios where stacking content horizontally and enabling side-scrolling makes complete sense: image galleries, product lists, cards, pricing plans, or even entire websites with horizontal navigation.

-In my case, horizontal scrolling with CSS is something I have implemented several times in real projects.
-Although it usually seems trivial, the reality is that a single CSS property is not enough for it to work well, be usable, and not break on different devices.
+Horizontal scrolling with CSS is something I have implemented several times in real projects.
+Although it often seems trivial, the reality is that a single CSS property is not enough for it to work properly, be usable, and not break on different devices or screen sizes.

 What is horizontal scrolling and when to use it

-Horizontal scrolling is a technique that allows the user to move from left to right within a container, instead of the classic vertical scroll.
+Horizontal scrolling is a technique that allows the user to scroll from left to right within a container, instead of the classic vertical scroll.
+It seems simple, but applied correctly, it can completely transform the user experience in certain contexts.

 - Vertical scroll: ideal for long reading and traditional navigation.